Barriers to Strategy Execution: Why Plans Fail & How to Overcome Them

 3. Lack of Leadership and Workforce Readiness

-Three Key Shifts for Better Strategy Execution
+Three Shifts That Strengthen Execution

 1. Align and Commit at the Top

-2. Empower Teams to Adapt
+2. Empower Teams to Adjust

 3. Lead the Change — Don’t Just Manage It